cheriangeorge/MAD2/Week1.md

 ### Javascript notes from AQs and Live sessions
 * UTF 16 in Javascript - can use different scripts as variable names
-* console.log()
+* `console.log()`
-  - by default last statement gets printed in colsole even if there is no console.log
+  - by default last statement gets printed in console even if there is no console.log
-  - if there is no let/var/const present it will be printed in the console.
+  - if there is no `let`/`var`/`const` present it will be printed in the console.
-* {} is a block
+* `{}` is a block
-* var - even if defined inside a block it is visible outside.
+* `var` - even if defined inside a block it is visible outside.
 The entire top-level script can see it.
-* let - Later versions of javascript brought it because var was difficult to scope.
+* `let` - Later versions of javascript brought it because var was difficult to scope.
 Allows more restrictive scoping. **ReferenceError** if we try to access a variable declared by let inside a block, outside the block.
   - let allows you to declare variables that are limited to the scope of a block statement, or expression on which it is used, unlike the var keyword, which declares a variable globally, or locally to an entire function regardless of block scope.
 [Mozilla Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)
-* const - works exactly like let - block level scope .
+* `const` - works exactly like `let` - block level scope .
 Should be used in most places.
 Cannot be changed.
-* Avoid using var.
+* Avoid using `var`.
 * scope of a variable
 * Namespaces to restrict how different names are seen to different parts of the code
 * Zero indexing of strings and arrays